 To deploy the analytics solution to all the users it needs to be packaged and installed on SharePoint Online.
 The instructions below are specific for SPFx 1.4 or higher and will make use of the Asset Packaging functionality.

-gulp bundle –ship.
+1gulp bundle –ship.

-To get the installation package run the command gulp package-solution –ship.
+To get the installation package run the command

 On your project structure navigate to sharepoint/solution, in this folder you will find the *.sppkg installation file.